Connect to Abacus.AI Using JDBC/ODBC

 1. Rename, edit configuration, or delete your connector(s) as you see fit from the Abacus.AI Connected Services Dashboard by clicking on the respective buttons.

-Steps to connect to an ODBC Database (AWS Redshift Example)
+Steps to connect to AWS Redshift (ODBC)

 1. Navigate to the "Clusters" tab in order to extract the required information from the respective cluster.
 Click on "Properties" to get the information.